 Business: Part A, Part B

 The Provider Outreach and Education team at First Coast Service Options (First Coast) welcomes you to Medicare.
 Providers are responsible for knowing and following the rules and regulations that apply to all services billed to Medicare under their provider number.
 In order to assist our providers, their staff and billing companies, we designed the Welcome to Medicare page where you will find the following:

-Please refer to the First Coast provider website for more information, including the following topics.
+Please refer to the First Coast provider website for more information:

 We hope the information on our Welcome to Medicare page and provider website is helpful to you and your team.
 Again, welcome to Medicare!